List of largest insects: Net-winged insects (Neuroptera)

-These flying insects reach their largest size in Palparellus voeltzkowi, which can have a wingspan over 16 cm.
-The largest lacewing is the Australian "blue eyes lacewing" (Nymphes myrmeleonides), which can measure up to 4 cm in length and span 11 cm across the wings.
+The largest Neuropteran is the Giant West African Antlion, Lachlathetes gigas, which has a wingspan of 177 mm.
 Some forms of this ancient order could grow extremely large during the Jurassic period and may have ranked among the largest insects ever.
 Found in the Early Cretaceous sedimentary rocks, Makarkinia adamsi had wings nearly 140–160 mm in length.

 Lice (Psocodea)

-The largest of this order of very small insects is the barklouse of the genus Psocus, the maximum size of which is about 1 cm (0.39 in).
+The largest of this order of very small insects is a barklouse of the genus Psocus, the maximum size of which is about 1 cm (0.39 in).

 Parasitic lice are insects within the infraorder Phthiraptera.
 The largest known species is the hog louse, Haematopinus suis, a sucking louse that lives on large livestock like pigs and cattle.
 It can range up to 6 mm in length.